tenpy/tenpy/doc/changelog/latest.rst

 - For finite DMRG, :cfg:option:`DMRGEngine.N_sweeps_check` now defaults to 1 instead of 10 (which is still the default for infinite MPS).
 - Merge :meth:`tenpy.linalg.sparse.FlatLinearOperator.npc_to_flat_all_sectors` into :meth:`~tenpy.linalg.sparse.FlatLinearOperator.npc_to_flat`,
   merge :meth:`tenpy.linalg.sparse.FlatLinearOperator.flat_to_npc_all_sectors` into :meth:`~tenpy.linalg.sparse.FlatLinearOperator.flat_to_npc`.
+- Change the ``chinfo.names`` of the specific :class:`~tenpy.networks.site.Site` classes to be more consistent and clear.

 Fixed
 ^^^^^